Tennessee Lemon Law: Your Complete Legal Guide

 - Send written notification by certified mail directly to the manufacturer

-- Describe the nonconformity and need for correction
+- Describe the nonconformity and the need for correction or repair

-- If the manufacturer’s address is not in your owner’s manual or warranty, mail the notice to an authorized dealer who must forward it
+- If the manufacturer's address is not listed in your owner's manual or warranty materials, mail the notice to an authorized dealer, who is required to forward it to the manufacturer

-If either presumption condition (3 repair attempts or 30 days out of service) already exists when you send notice, the manufacturer gets an additional 10 days after receiving the notification to correct or repair the nonconformity.
+If either presumption condition (3 repair attempts or 30 days out of service) already exists when you send your written notice, the manufacturer gets an additional 10 calendar days after receiving the notification to correct or repair the nonconformity.

-Step 5: Resort to Informal Dispute Settlement (If Available)
+Step 5: Use the Informal Dispute Settlement Procedure (If Required)

 Under T.C.A. § 55-24-106, if the manufacturer has an informal dispute settlement procedure that complies with federal FTC regulations (16 CFR Part 703), you must use that process before seeking a refund or replacement.
-The manufacturer must notify you of this procedure’s availability.
+The manufacturer is required to notify you of the procedure's existence.
+Many major automakers participate in the BBB AUTO LINE program for this purpose.

 Manufacturer Defenses